gilt/tech-blog/_posts/2017-01-24-perfect-overnight-cold-brew.md

 11. Remove from fridge and stir for 10 seconds.

-12. Press the coffee and serve.
+12. Press the grounds and serve the coffee.

 13. Store what remains in an airtight glass container, and drink within 3 days.

 Overall, it’s a 24-hour process, although there are some tricks you can use to cut down to on brew time.
-More frequent, more vigorous and longer stirring helps you shorten the process a bit, as does repeated pressing at the end.
+More frequent, vigorous and longer stirring will help shorten the process, as will repeated pressing at the end.
 (Pressing the grounds, removing the press, stirring the grounds, and pressing again.)
-You can adjust according to your equipment, beans and personal taste, but in my experience at least 16 hours is needed to let the flavors fully develop.
+You can adjust according to your equipment, beans and personal taste, but in my experience you need at least 16 hours of brew time to let the flavors fully form.

-If you _love_ iced coffee, give this process a try.
-Hope you enjoy it as much as I do!